Showing posts with label supplements. Show all posts

 Autophagy, literally ‘self-eating’ is a cell process whereby excess junk and nasties are destroyed and cleared out.
 It’s like a spring clean of your cells or emptying the trash folder on your computer.
 It is a very important process for a variety of metabolic pathways and longevity.

 From what I understand autophagy is stimulated by fasting among other things such as sleep, sun exposure, exercise and possibly caffeine.
 I’ve heard from various sources that protein and carbohydrate consumption can inhibit autophagy but that fat doesn’t.
-Dave Asprey (the bulletproof coffee guy) says that BPC does not interfere with autophagy and may best generic levitra overnight even boost it.
+Dave Asprey (the bulletproof coffee guy) says that BPC does not interfere with autophagy and may tadalafil even boost it.
 I couldn’t find any science to back this up though.

 Either way I think fasting both with or without bulletproof coffee should still see some benefit from autophagy.